weingrill/RoboTel/docs/manual.rst

 15 Hydraulics
 -------------

-* "ENABLE" starts the hydraulic system.
+* "ENABLE" starts/stops the hydraulic system.
-* "RESET" stops the hydraulic system.
 * The button "↑" opens (releases) the brake.
 * The button "↓" closes (locks) the brake.
 * The lamp "←" indicates that the main pump is running.